-It doesn't happen often that the beauty of a place or a monument leaves you starry-eyed but that is exactly the case with Jhulta Minar.
-It is located in Laxmi Bazar, Ahmedabad in the state of Gujarat.
+It doesn't happen often that the beauty of a place or a monument leaves you starry-eyed.
+However, this is exactly the case with Jhulta Minar.
+Located in Laxmi Bazar, Ahmedabad, this is an applause-worthy historical monument.

 However, when we look back in history we come to know that this place was earlier a mosque named Sidi Bashir Mosque.
-But now in the present times, only the central gateway along with two of its minarets remain.
-These minarets are now famous as the Jhulta Minar.
+But in the present times, only the central gateway along with two of its minarets remain which are famous as the Jhulta Minar.

 It is believed that this mosque was either constructed by Sidi Bashir who was a slave of the Sultan Ahmed Shah or by Malik Sarang who was a noble in the court of Mahmud Begada a wealthy sultan of Gujarat.
-The origin of these minarets can be traced back to the year 1452.
-However, the architectural style and the material which has been used in the construction of these minarets closely resembles the era of around 1511.
+The origin of these minarets can be traced back to 1452 AD.
+However, the architectural style and the material which has been used in the construction of these minarets closely resembles the times of the early 16th century.

-It was later in history somewhere around 1753 that the body of this structure was considerably destroyed during the war between Marathas and the Khan of Gujarat Sultanate.
+It was later on in history, in 1753 AD to be exact, that this structure was considerably destroyed during the war between Marathas and the Khan of Gujarat Sultanate.

-Visit Sidi Saiyyed’s Mosque.
-This mosque was built in the year 1573.
+This mosque was built in 1573 AD.
 It is also one of the last major mosques which were built in Ahmedabad by the Mughals.
 The interiors of this building like the carved jaalis along with many other architectural examples are known worldwide and have truly become an eternal symbol of Ahmedabad.

-Go Shopping.
-You can check out places like Anand Cloth Market, Sarangpur Sindhi Market, etc. You will find vibrant and colourful Gujarati dresses here that people wear on special occasions and during Navratri celebrations.
+You can check out places like Anand Cloth Market, Sarangpur Sindhi Market.
+Here, you can buy vibrant and colourful Gujarati dresses to wear on special occasions and during Navratri celebrations.
 You can buy traditional dresses such as Chaniya choli, Kediyu and Chrono (kurta and dhoti), Phento (headwear), along with the traditional oxidized jewellery from the local markets.

-Visit Kankaria Lake.
 This is an artificial lake which is situated in the East Ahmedabad.
-This lake was essentially built to offer the locals and tourists some refreshing urban space to explore.
-What is really intriguing to know is that this place also has some really great entertainment options like tethered balloon safari along with train ride.
+This lake was essentially built to offer the locals and tourists some refreshing urban space to relax.
+This lake also has some really great entertainment options like tethered balloon safari along with train ride.

-By Rail.
-Kalupur railway station is the nearest railway station to Jhulta Minar.
-One can take a local taxi, auto-rickshaw or a bus to conveniently reach the monument.
-You can travel in a hassle-free manner from places like Delhi, Chandigarh, Kolkata, Pune, etc. Ashram Express, Ahmedabad Ahimsa Express, Ahmedabad SF Express are some of the best options to consider.
+Kalupur railway station aka Ahmedabad Junction is the nearest railway station to Jhulta Minar.
+One can take a local taxi, auto-rickshaw or if you want you can also just walk to Jhulta Minar as it sited at a distance of few metres.
+Ashram Express, Ahmedabad Ahimsa Express, Ahmedabad SF Express are some options which connect Ahmedabad with other regions.